Community Partners in Social Action

 Mattjam was the first host to the Repair Cafe Guelph in August of 2016.
 Repair Cafes are events that bring together “fixers” and those that need something repaired.
 The fixers diagnose and repair the item while teaching the attendees about what they are doing.
 Since its inception, the Guelph Repair Cafes have served over 500 people and diverted nearly 2000 kg of waste from local landfills. http://guelphtoollibrary.org/repair-cafe/ The church has been host to three Repair Cafes and counting.

 The Church of the Apostles offers numerous assets to benefit the arts in Guelph.
 We have a venue size that is in short supply (seating for 150 – 175).
 We are moving towards more options for space configuration with movable chairs slowly replacing pews.
 Our acoustics are excellent!
 Any event can be enhanced with the support of a commercial kitchen.
 Possibilities for the use of the parish hall and kitchen are as extensive as one’s imagination, such as community events, pop-up dinners, exhibits, etc. We have a large elevator making loading in and out for events very easy.
 We are fully accessible.

 There is always something in the works for the Guelph community to enjoy at St. M & J.

 Looking ahead, a highlight of the Christmas season will be a reading of A Christmas Carol; a family event, Monday December 3rd, 2018.

-2214 pounds of food were donated in 2017 by so many generous people at the Apostles.
-We exceeded our goal of 1700 pounds and are aiming even higher with a target of 1800 pounds for 2018 – 18 in 2018!
+1905 pounds of food were donated in 2018 by so many generous people at the Apostles.
+We exceeded our goal of 1800 pounds!

 For a complete list of needs, click on Donations-Requests-List.